SamsungDForum/JuvoPlayer/docs/debugging.md

     *         Started          *
     ****************************
   ```
-> Hint
->
-> It happens that on Windows 10 (ncat) more than just one 'enter' click is needed to see the log messages on the screen.
-Please try to confirm connection several times if it fails at first.

 ### React Native Tizen .Net Live coding
 > It is possible to launch and work on the JuvoReactNative GUI using facebook 'hot module reloading' engine (https://facebook.github.io/react-native/blog/2016/03/24/introducing-hot-reloading.html).
 To configure it follow the guide below: